-Far more plain (not to say sinister…) than the exterior, the interior of the bridge is divided into two corridors separated by a wall that made is possible for prisoners to cross paths without seeing each other.
+Far plainer (not to say sinister…) than the exterior, the interior of the bridge is divided into two corridors separated by a wall that made is possible for prisoners to cross paths without seeing each other.

 Admission to the Bridge of Sighs

-Admission to the Bridge of Sighs is included in the visit to the Doge’s Palace.
+Admission to the Bridge of Sighs is included in the tickets for the Doge’s Palace.

 But be warned, it is very touristy and therefore crowded year long.

-If you want to avoid endless queues, Captain Ulysses advises you to opt for:
+In order to you want to avoid endless queues, Captain Ulysses recommends opting for:

-- or the Venice Museum Pass, which includes skip-the-line accesses to a selection of museums and monuments (37.80 euros)
+- The Venice Museum Pass, including fast-track access to a selection of Venetian museums and monuments